-Movie-goers familiar with Annabelle, James Wan’s creation from The Conjuring and Annabelle, can attest to the chilling nature of a demonic doll.
+Moviegoers familiar with Annabelle, James Wan’s creation from and the films, can attest to the chilling nature of a demonic doll.
 But Wan’s Hollywood monster pales in comparison to Robert the haunted doll—a real-life figurine that possesses one freaky reputation.

 Created around the turn of the century, Robert is handmade and one-of-a-kind, with eerily blank features that were once painted on but have worn away over time.
 The doll stands over three feet tall, is stuffed with wood shavings, and is dressed in a faded sailor suit.
 It takes its name from longtime owner Robert Eugene Otto, a resident of Key West who went by Eugene and called the doll Robert.